Maternal-Fetal Medicine

 Welcome to the University of Toronto Division of Maternal-Fetal Medicine (MFM)!

-Upcoming years promise to be an exciting and productive year as we further embark on initiatives to capitalize on the potential that a strong GTA-wide MFM network can deliver to the University, the GTA region, nationally, and internationally.
+Upcoming years promise to be exciting and productive as we further embark on initiatives to capitalize on the potential that a strong GTA-wide MFM network can deliver to the University, the GTA region, nationally, and internationally, with the guidance of our new Chair, Dr. Kellie Murphy.